Serious Sam

 Serious Sam is a video game series created and primarily developed by Croteam.
 It consists predominantly of first-person shooters.
-The series follows the advances of mercenary Sam "Serious" Stone against Mental, an extraterrestrial overlord who attempts to destroy humanity at various points in time.
+The series follows the advances of Sam "Serious" Stone against Mental, an extraterrestrial overlord who attempts to destroy humanity at various points in time.
 The first game, Serious Sam: The First Encounter, was released for Microsoft Windows in March 2001.
 Several spin-offs were developed by other developers, such as a Palm OS conversion of The First Encounter by InterActive Vision, Serious Sam: Next Encounter (on GameCube and PlayStation 2) by Climax Solent, and Serious Sam Advance (on Game Boy Advance) by Climax London.
 All three were published by Global Star Software.